 KOMSCO issued the all-new 1/10 oz Gold South Korean Chiwoo Cheonwang’s with four different, colorized labels.
-The white label packaging represents the greatest percentage of the production at 70% of the medallions.
-The remaining three colors, including these blue labels, account for just 10% of production each.
+The white label packaging represents the greatest percentage of the production at 10,000 of the 25,000 total medallions.
+The remaining three colors, including these blue labels, account for just 5,000 each.

 On the obverse of all 2017 1/10 oz Gold South Korean Chiwoo Cheonwang Medallions you’ll find the image of the battle shield used by Chiwoo.
 On the face of it is the image of Chiwoo’s face as viewed with the mask he wore in battle.
 It is said that he would exhale fog to consume the battlefield and blind his opponents, while also controlling the weather during battle.